durimkryeziu/jersey-2.x-webapp-for-servlet-container/README.md

 - Point **CATALINA_HOME** environment variable to your Servlet Container for [log](src/main/resources/log4j2.yml#L8) files
 - Close all other connections to the embedded mode H2 Database if any or modify the [**hikari.properties**](src/main/resources/hikari.properties) file to use the server mode
 - `mvn clean install` or `mvn -Dmaven.test.skip=true clean install` to skip [tests](src/test/java/com/programmingskillz/resource/BookResourceTest.java)
-- Get the _WAR_ file and deploy it on your favorite Servlet Container and you will be all set up.
+- Get the **war** file and deploy it on your favorite Servlet Container and you will be all set up.

 ## References
 - Jersey doc: https://jersey.java.net/documentation/latest/index.html